 Why are there no buildings in my zip code?

 While the BPD has hundreds of thousands of buildings, there are still some zip codes for which no data are available.
 The BPD will include buildings in additional zip codes as further data are imported.
 If you know of any building performance data sources for your zip-code, please contact BPD@ee.doe.gov.

 I ran the same query twice and received different results.
 Is this an error?

 The database is updated when new data is available.
 If the number of records from your latest query is greater than the number of records from you initial query then more data has been added to the database.
 This will serve to increase the accuracy of your search.

 Can I export the results?

 The table allows users to generate and export characteristics of the peer group categorized by state or facility type.
 The table shows the building count, median EUI (kBtu/ft2), median floor area, median year built, and median hours occupied.

 Does the BPD allow pre- and post-retrofit analysis of the same buildings?

 The BPD does not rely on pre- and post- retrofit data of the same buildings.
 The large sample set enables comparison of the energy performance distribution of two sets of buildings that differ in one variable, such as the type of boiler.
 By comparing a group of single family homes with boilers to a similar set of single family homes that have heat pumps, the database can demonstrate the likely savings from an equipment change.

 It is possible that this type of comparisons could include pre and post information for the same buildings.
-Each record in BPD in a snapshot of a specific building and its characteristics that are associated with at least a year of consumption data.
-So if a change is made in the building, it is entered as a new record with new characteristics and associated consumption.
-As the dataset grows, the BPD will be able to add filters to look at buildings for which there are pre/post information of or multi-year data.
+Each record in the BPD is a snapshot of a specific building, its characteristics and at least a year of energy consumption data.
+If a change is made in the building, it is entered as a new record with new characteristics and associated consumption.
+As the dataset grows, the BPD will add filters to look at buildings for which there are pre/post information or multi-year data.